iSev7n/Desktop4Kids/docs/features/apps/settings/README.md

 # <img src="../../../../public/assets/apps/icons/settings.svg" width="30" height="30" style="vertical-align: middle; background: none;"/> Settings

-Allows the user to change their settings and personalize their instance of ProzillaOS.
+Desktop4Kids OS empowers users to personalize their environment by adjusting settings to suit their preferences.
+Additionally, users can easily view their storage usage, check for system updates, and monitor the status of their network.

 ## Screenshot